Why customer loyalty is different than customer satisfaction

 It can increase your revenue

-These votes of confidence from real people weigh heavily into decisions other potential customers are making about your product and your competitors’ products.
+These votes of confidence come from real people.
+They impact the decisions other potential customers make about your product and your competitors’ products.

-• 92% of B2B buyers are more likely to purchase after reading a trusted review (G2 Crowd and Heinz Marketing)
+• 92% of B2B buyers are more likely to purchase after reading a trusted review.

 Ultimately, customer satisfaction leads to good customer experience which leads to…customer loyalty!